Emergency Preparedness Merit Badge

 Find out who is your community’s emergency management director and learn what this person does to prevent, protect, mitigate, respond to, and recover from emergency situations in your community.
 Discuss this information with your counselor, utilizing the information you learned from requirement 2b.

 Take part in an emergency service project, either a real one or a practice drill, with a Scouting unit or a community agency.

 Prepare a written plan for mobilizing your troop when needed to do emergency service.
 If there is already a plan, explain it.
 Tell your part in making it work.

-Tell the things a group of Scouts should be prepared to do, the training they need, and the safety precautions they should take for the following emergency services:
+Tell the things a group of Scouts should be prepared to do, the training they need, and the safety precautions they should take for the following emergency services.

 Crowd and traffic control

-Messenger service and communications
+Messenger service and communication